 When a driver fails to yield the right of way, it may be considered negligent.
 When our lawyers bring a case to trial, we will need to show that the other driver’s failure to yield caused the victim’s injuries and damages.
 In some cases, the failure to yield may constitute negligence per se.
 In most cases, the jury must decide who is at fault.

-Deciding Fault in a Failure to Yield Accident in Alabama
+Deciding Fault in an Alabama Failure to Yield Accident

 Physical evidence such as skid marks, the positions of the vehicles when they come to a stop, images if there are traffic cameras nearby, and the details of the damage to the cars must be brought to bear on the question of fault.